Welcome to today's edition of the Rush 24-7 podcast.

 What's that?

-Bin Laden may be dead.
+Bin Laden may be dead?

-And there's nothing better than the world's foremost terrorists citing almost verbatim the talking points of Al Gore, the UN climate change organization, that stupid bunch of the East Anglia University, and every liberal Democrat and activist in this country.
+And there's nothing better than the world's foremost terrorists citing almost verbatim the talking points of Al Gore, the UN climate change organization, that stupid bunch at the East Anglia University, and every liberal Democrat and activist in this country.

-See, even bin Laden, see, this is even Bin Laden realizes that global warming is about destroying the U.S. economy and along with it, capitalism and Western civilization in general.
+I say, I wonder how, see, even bin Laden, see, even bin Laden realizes that global warming is about destroying the U.S. economy and along with it, capitalism and Western civilization in general.

 So our number one enemy is actually urging us to do the same thing the American left is doing from the White House on down.